yitong0322/Edge-AI-Tutor/README.md

 ## 📖 Overview

 This project implements a fully offline Edge AI Tutoring System on a Raspberry Pi 5.
-It supports natural voice interaction and context-aware question answering over user-uploaded learning materials, powered by four independently managed services running entirely on-device.
+It supports natural voice interaction and context-aware question answering over user-uploaded learning materials, powered by five independently managed systemd services running entirely on-device.

 Developed as a Final Year Project (FYP) at Nanyang Technological University (NTU), School of Electrical & Electronic Engineering.